jmberros/jmberros.github.io/pages/thesis-showcase.md

   </div>
 </div>

-## Heatmap of number of datapoints and condidence of data
+## Heatmap of number of datapoints per genomic region

 The number of SNPs in each window of 5 Mb (megabases, a kind of genetic distance) are plotted, which can be thought of as the number of datapoints for a given test.